 - Providing and receiving feedback is one of the most dreaded experiences in the workplace.

-- To strengthen your conversational capacity, one of the most powerful practices is providing and receiving feedback.
+- If you want to strengthen your conversational capacity, one of the most valuable practices is providing and receiving feedback.

 In this game-changing session, participants will learn to give and receive useful feedback, and to use it as a practice for building their capacity to balance candor and curiosity.